 Backup server selection Cloud backup These backups are stored in the Cloud service infrastructure using encrypted channels.
 Customized se erver These backups are stored on a customized server, depending on the criteria defined hereafter.
 Server URL This URL is de l for storing backups. fined by the resolution o ed with the access path f the Cloud server or customized server selected indicated hereafter.
 Backup server omized server.
 Ensure the one expected. nat the resolution of the selected server Server port Server's listen ing port for receiving ba ckups.
 Communication protocol hich may be HTTP or HTTPS.
 For HTTPS, a t the firewall may confirm the identity of the Server certificate the firewall ca select the server certificate in this field, so that m of this is for the firewall to confirm the identity kup.
-Access path Depending on server may be the sending method sel ected above, this access path for data on the r WebDAV methods (auth) or a script Send method llow the identification of the firewall on the e help of a login and pas auth basic This mode sends the encoded password but in plaintext.
-It is therefore recommended for use with HTTPS communications. auth digest auth digest This mode allows an identification but without sending the password in plaintext; this mode is more secure than the basic mode.
-It is recommended for use in HTTP communications.
+Access path Depending on server may be the sending method sel ected above, this access path for data on the r WebDAV methods (auth) or a script Send method llow the identification of the firewall on the e help of a login and pas auth basic This mode sends the e ncoded password but in plaintext.
+It is therefore with HTTPS communications. auth digest plaintext; this mode is entification but without sending the password in more secure than the basic mode.
+It is in HTTP communications.
 POST is method is not managed, you are advised to User name (auth) ethod with identificatior w the server to authenti n is used (auth basic or auth digest), this user cate the firewall.
-Password (auth) If a sending method with identification is used ( auth basic or auth digest ), this password will allow the server to authenticate the firewall.
-POST - control name If the POST method is used, this field will indicate the control name in the header of HTTP packets. ave chosen Cloud auto ect the following param p- backup or a backup on a customized eters: Backup frequency The automatic month (30 day out every day, every week (7 days) or every Password of the backup file - do so, you can encrypt y e a complex password. your configuration file with a password.
+Password (auth) password will allow the server to auth n is used ( auth basic or auth digest ), this enticate the firewall.
+POST - control name If the POST me HTTP packets. thod is used, this field w vill indicate the control name in the header of ave chosen Cloud auto ect the following param p- backup or a backup on a customized eters: Backup frequency The automatic month (30 day out every day, every week (7 days) or every Password of the backup file - do so, you can encrypt y e a complex password. your configuration file with a password.
 You are You are without assword in a safe place, as any file restoration rthermore, after the backup, you will not be able Change the password ows displaying a windov for the following backups v to edit the password.
 This new password will s.